chaosparrot/talon_hud/README.md

 - An indicator widget that follows the cursor around to show a single state that is important to the current task at hand
 - An image panel with a header and a close icon which displays image content
 - Dynamically detecting themes and reloading when changed
 - Multiscreen setups and how to best work with those, maybe with multiple preference files per monitor
 - Multi-drag to drag every widget simultaniously
 - Splitting out topics from text boxes into seperate text boxes
 - Proper in-flow documentation that other packages can push content to

 Known issues
 ---
 - Multiple page walkthrough panel does not work properly with text indecis
-- Dragging issues when doing a left click on a draggable widget

 If any of these ideas seem cool for you to work on, give me a message on the talon slack so we can coordinate stuff.